clevelandhighschoolcs/p4mawpup-LiamDunbar/README.md

 Scraped Site: https://www.investopedia.com/markets/stocks/intc/?ad=dirN&qo=investopediaSiteSearch&qsrc=0&o=40186

-Tutorial I followed: https://medium.freecodecamp.org/how-to-scrape-websites-with-python-and-beautifulsoup-5946935d93fe
+Tutorial I followed: https://medium.freecodecamp.org/how-to-scrape-websites-with-python-and-beautifulsoup-5946935d93fe *The setup ALSO requires you to install beautifulsoup, which can be very unreliable.
+Didn't realise this after I finished the project, so just as a warning beautifulsoup might not install correctly on your machine, especially if its one from school.
+I'm not sure what the issue is, but if I find a resolution I'll post it ASAP*
 # Setup
 1. Open your command line (command key + r, then type in cmd and press enter)